vikramsubramanian/watch-dog/Milestone_1/watch-dog/README.md

 The platform of our choice was Azure.
 Therefore, we used Azure SQL to host a MySQL database.

+**Creating and loading the sample database:**

-Connect to the SQL Server:
+- Connect to the SQL Server:
   - mysql --host watchdog348.mysql.database.azure.com --user warrior@watchdog348 -p
+- Create the database by running the commands from createDatabase.sql.
+- Load the sample database by running the commands from populateTables.sql.

-Make sure to update the .env file with your database parameters.
+Make sure to update the .env file with your database parameters!